-Apache JMeter is one of the most popular tools for load testing and scaling out your JMeter test plan on the cloud in RedLine13 is easy.
-In this video and subsequent guide, we will walk you through running you first JMeter test on RedLine13.
+Apache JMeter is one of the most popular tools for load testing.
+With RedLine13, scaling out your JMeter test plan on the cloud in is easy.
+In this video and subsequent guide, we will walk you through running you first JMeter load test on RedLine13.

 Getting Started

-When running a Jmeter test on RedLine13, we begin by logging into our account, hitting “Start Test”, and then navigate to the “JMeter” Tab.
+When running a JMeter test on RedLine13, we begin by logging into our account, hitting “Start Test“, and then navigating to the “JMeter” tab.

 Obviously we will need a JMeter test prepared beforehand.
-In this example, I created a simple JMeter test for Slack.com.
-I made the test to have the users click around and navigate their site (I used our Selenium to JMeter Firefox plugin).
-For this test we simulated 300 users (threads) to hit the site, then making a bunch of requests.
+In this example, I have created a simple JMeter test for Slack.com.
+I made the test to have the users click around and navigate their site (for that I used our Selenium to JMeter Firefox plugin).
+In this test, we simulated 300 users (threads) to hit the site, making a bunch of requests.
 The test will take 4 seconds to ramp up and then run only once:

 Upload Your Test Plan & Configure Test

 Then you simply upload your created JMeter test plan to RedLine13, select the number of servers and the JMeter version.
-We also checked the box next to the “Save Response Output and Calculate Percentiles” to access more metrics and download reports (pro feature only).
-Additionally you can attach any other needed files:
+We also checked the box next to the “Save Response Output and Calculate Percentiles” to access more metrics and download reports (requires a Basic or Premium subscription).
+Additionally, you can attach any other files as needed:

 If needed, you can also expand the “Advanced JMeter Options” to use various plugins, create JMeter reports, specify JMeter option strings, etc. For this example we will keep the default settings: